aeroimperial-optimization/QUINOPT/README.md

 ## Latest release<a name="LatestRelease"></a>
 Version 1.3
 06 January 2017
+**Known bugs in version 1.3:**
+- A bug in `setInequalityModel.m` throws an error if the boundary condition vector BC is a row vector.
+Please use column vectors until the bug is fixed in the next release.

 ## Copyright<a name="Copyright"></a>
 - Giovanni Fantuzzi (Department of Aeronautics, Imperial College London, UK.
 Email: gf910[at]ic.ac.uk)